+In addition, Taskforce members prioritized three overarching strategies.
 Taskforce members were assigned to one of three Autism Summit working sessions to develop action steps for each strategy.
-Each group analyzed the assigned topic and then developed resources and recommendations for the 2022 State Roundtable.
+Each group analyzed the assigned topic and developed resources and recommendations for the 2022 State Roundtable.
 The resources and recommendations were then shared with and approved by all Taskforce members.
 The strategies and action steps are outlined below.

-- Autism and the Dependency Court's Educational Plan would include, - I. A web-based overview on ASD for all professionals in the child welfare and dependency court system; - II.
-An advanced in-person education for Judges, Juvenile Court Hearing Officers, and Child Welfare Administrators: - III.
+- Autism and the Dependency Court's Educational Plan would include, - I. A web-based overview of ASD for all professionals in the child welfare and dependency court system; - II.
+Advanced in-person education for Judges, Juvenile Court Hearing Officers, and Child Welfare Administrators; - III.
 A web-based advanced session for attorneys practicing cases in dependency; and - IV.
-An educational video. - Local County Roadmap A step-by-step guide to assist Local Children's Roundtables in assessing local needs and implementing strategies to enhance the experience of children and parents diagnosed with ASD as they engage with the Child Dependency and Child Welfare Systems.
-(Appendix A) - Environmental Analysis Tool A tool to help identify opportunities for potential environmental and practice change at county courthouses and child welfare agencies with the goal of creating a more Autism-friendly experience for dependent children and their parents.
-(Appendix B)
+An educational video. - Local County Roadmap A step-by-step guide to assist Local Children's Roundtables in assessing local needs and implementing strategies to enhance the experience of children and parents diagnosed with ASD as they engage with the Child Dependency and Child Welfare Systems. - Environmental Analysis Tool A tool to help identify opportunities for potential environmental and practice change at county courthouses and child welfare agencies with the goal of creating a more Autism-friendly experience for dependent children and their parents.

-Mentioned in the Environmental Analysis Tool is a document entitled ASSIST: Autism Sensory Strategies, Information, and Toolkit.
-(Appendix C) This document provides an overview of possible sensory system issues which persons with ASD may experience.
+The Environmental Analysis Tool mentions a document entitled ASSIST: Autism Sensory Strategies, Information, and Toolkit.
+This document provides an overview of possible sensory system issues which persons with ASD may experience.
 Understanding these sensory issues can help systems design enhancements that foster a more helpful experience for children and adults with ASD.